-Children are charged the adult bereavement fare, if it is less than the “regular” child’s fare.
+Children are charged the adult bereavement fare if it is less than the “regular” child’s fare.
 The first infant needs no ticket.
 A second infant must have a ticket in the manner of an older child.
 Only two infants are permitted on board per adult.

 Frontier Airlines doesn’t have bereavement fares.
-The airline maintains its ultra low fares satisfy this need.
+The airline maintains it’s ultra-low fares satisfy this need.
 In addition, if a person has to change a trip because of a death in the family, the airline advises it is very flexible in this regard and doesn’t charge a fee in many situations.

 Hawaiian Airlines does not have a bereavement program.
-The airline may permit a passenger to change of cancel an existing reservation if a death in the family occurs and the individual cannot take a planned flight.
+The airline may permit a passenger to change or cancel an existing reservation if a death in the family occurs and the individual cannot take a planned flight.